awsdocs/aws-single-sign-on-user-guide/doc_source/azure-ad-idp.md

 ## Additional considerations<a name="azure-ad-considerations"></a>

+Attributes for access control are used in permission policies that determine who in your identity source can access your AWS resources\.
 If an attribute is removed from a user in Azure AD, that attribute will not be removed from the corresponding user in AWS SSO\.
 This is a known limitation in Azure AD\.
 If an attribute is changed to a different \(non\-empty\) value on a user, that change will be synchronized to AWS SSO\.

 ## Step 1: Set up AWS SSO and configure automatic provisioning<a name="azure-ad-step1"></a>